New Jersey Lottery: Jersey Cash 5 Xtra

 Jersey Cash 5 is a daily game that draws five balls numbered from 1 through 45.
 Drawings are held nightly, and the cost is $1 per game.
 The top prize (matching all 5 numbers drawn) is a progressive jackpot that starts at an estimated $100,000.
 The jackpot increases each day until a wager matches all 5 numbers drawn.
 The jackpot amount is shared between each winning ticket if there is more than one.

 Jersey Cash 5 began on September 20, 1992, as a pick-5-of-38 game.
 Players won a parimutuel prize by matching at least three numbers.
-The original version of Jersey Cash 5 did not have a rolling jackpot; instead, if no set of five numbers was a perfect match, the first-prize pool was added to second prize winners (those who matched four of five numbers.)
+The original version of Jersey Cash 5 did not have a rolling jackpot; instead, if no set of five numbers was a perfect match, the first-prize pool was added to second prize winners (those who matched four of five numbers).
 In September 2003, two numbers were added to make Jersey Cash 5 a 5/40 game, and the top prize level was changed to a progressive jackpot.
 On September 14, 2014, Jersey Cash 5 increased its field of numbers from 40 to 43 and became a 5/43 game.
 Its estimated starting jackpot prize was also increased - from $50,000 to $75,000.
 On June 29, 2020, the starting jackpot was increased from $75,000 to $100,000 and increased its field of numbers from 43 to 45.

 On October 3, 2016, the "Xtra" feature was added to Jersey Cash 5.
 This feature gives players the opportunity to multiply their non-jackpot winnings up to 5 times by matching 3 or 4 out of 5 numbers.
 If a player matches 2 out of 5 numbers with the "Xtra" feature, they win $2.

+On July 1, 2024, Jersey Cash 5 went through some major changes which include a change in the ticket price to $2 per play, the addition of the new Bullseye feature which allows players to win additional money for matching 3 and 4 numbers with the last number being the bullseye number and the starting jackpot will increase to $150,000 and grow from there.
+The game’s instant match feature has also been discontinued in honor of the new format, but the “Xtra” feature will continue as an optional add on to the game.